 Stories like this are what motivate thyssenkrupp Elevator to expand their outreach, especially in countries like Brazil.
 That’s the idea behind Project SEED, which kicked off in Brazil in December 2017 .

-thyssenkrupp Elevator has been helping to train young people in Brazil over the past five years.
+thyssenkrupp Elevator has been helping to train young people in Brazil over the past few years.
 That work – of inspiring and supporting the next generation of elevator mechanics and administrative assistants – has been so successful that the company now wants to dramatically expand its impact.

 At the heart of this ambitious model are thyssenkrupp Elevator employees who volunteer their time.
 One such employee is Alef Machado Pancieri.
 Both his university education and his job as an administrative assistant were once beyond his wildest dreams.
 But a vocational training program led him to an internship offered by thyssenkrupp Elevator.
 Remembering how it was for him at age 16, Alef now volunteers his time to give other kids the same chance that he had.